Share

 These are the people who

-stay in their neighborhoods and never encounter locations of more freedom, less
+prefer to stay in their neighborhoods and not encounter locations of more freedom, less

 regulation, and a bohemian lifestyle of more opportunity.